Home | Browse Topics | Community life | Tenancy and housing | Social housing: Tenants in state and community housing

 Contact your local council to find out about what council housing might be available in your area (contact details for each council are available at www.govt.nz/organisations).

-Councils often aim to provide for housing needs that aren’t met by the other main social housing providers such as Kāinga Ora.
+Councils often aim to provide for housing needs that aren’t met by the other main social housing providers like Kāinga Ora.
 For example, Kāinga Ora provides mainly two- and three-bedroom accommodation, Wellington City Council provides mainly bedsits and one-bedroom flats, and therefore most WCC tenants are single people and couples without children.
 Similarly, Christchurch City Council provides mainly one-bedroom units.
 Some city councils provide subsidised rental housing for older people.

 Did this answer your question?